paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-081-general.md

   (C) a fishing vessel fishing outside of the exclusive economic zone.

-(3) The Secretary may waive a citizenship requirement under this section, other than a requirement that applies to the master of a documented vessel, with respect to—
+(3) The Secretary may waive a citizenship or noncitizen nationality requirement under this section, other than a requirement that applies to the master of a documented vessel, with respect to—

   (A) an offshore supply vessel or other similarly engaged vessel of less than 1,600 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104) that operates from a foreign port;

   (B) a mobile offshore drilling unit or other vessel engaged in support of exploration, exploitation, or production of offshore mineral energy resources operating beyond the water above the outer Continental Shelf (as that term is defined in section 2(a) of the Outer Continental Shelf Lands Act ([43 U.S.C.
 1331(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1331/a&num=0&edition=prelim)); and

-  (C) any other vessel if the Secretary determines, after an investigation, that qualified seamen who are citizens of the United States are not available.
+  (C) any other vessel if the Secretary determines, after an investigation, that qualified seamen who are citizens or noncitizen nationals of the United States are not available.

-**(c)** On each departure of a vessel (except a passenger vessel) for which a construction differential subsidy has been granted, all of the seamen of the vessel must be citizens of the United States.
+**(c)** On each departure of a vessel (except a passenger vessel) for which a construction differential subsidy has been granted, all of the seamen of the vessel must be citizens or noncitizen nationals of the United States.

 **(d)**

-(1) On each departure of a passenger vessel for which a construction differential subsidy has been granted, at least 90 percent of the entire complement (including licensed individuals) must be citizens of the United States.
+(1) On each departure of a passenger vessel for which a construction differential subsidy has been granted, at least 90 percent of the entire complement (including licensed individuals) must be citizens or noncitizen nationals of the United States.

-(2) An individual not required by this subsection to be a citizen of the United States may be engaged only if the individual has a declaration of intention to become a citizen of the United States or other evidence of admission to the United States for permanent residence.
+(2) An individual not required by this subsection to be a citizen or noncitizen national of the United States may be engaged only if the individual has a declaration of intention to become a citizen or noncitizen national of the United States or other evidence of admission to the United States for permanent residence.
 An alien may be employed only in the steward’s department of the passenger vessel.

-**(e)** If a documented vessel is deprived for any reason of the services of an individual (except the master and the radio officer) when on a foreign voyage and a vacancy consequently occurs, until the vessel’s return to a port at which in the most expeditious manner a replacement who is a citizen of the United States can be obtained, an individual not a citizen of the United States may serve in—
+**(e)** If a documented vessel is deprived for any reason of the services of an individual (except the master and the radio officer) when on a foreign voyage and a vacancy consequently occurs, until the vessel’s return to a port at which in the most expeditious manner a replacement who is a citizen or noncitizen national of the United States can be obtained, an individual not a citizen or noncitizen national of the United States may serve in—

 (1) the vacancy; or